SimengSun/CIS530-project/deliverables/final-report.md

 6. LIM_LIG
 - **[Ferrero, Jérémy, and Didier Schwab.
 "LIM-LIG at SemEval-2017 Task1: Enhancing the Semantic Similarity for Arabic Sentences with Vectors Weighting."
 International Workshop on Semantic Evaluations (SemEval-2017).
 2017.](https://hal.archives-ouvertes.fr/hal-01531255/)**
 - CBOW model is the basic idea for word embeddings, with some modification.
-Besides idf weights, this manuscript includes POS weights which is unique to me.
+Besides idf weights, this manuscript includes POS weights.
-- From word embeddings to sentence embeddings, they use sum of vectors (which is strange to me).
+- From word embeddings to sentence embeddings, they use sum of vectors.

 7. DT_Team
  - **[Maharjan, Nabin, et al. "DT_Team at SemEval-2017 Task 1: Semantic Similarity Using Alignments, Sentence-Level Embeddings and Gaussian Mixture Model Output."
 Proceedings of the 11th International Workshop on Semantic Evaluation (SemEval-2017).
 2017.](http://www.aclweb.org/anthology/S17-2014)**